The world has never faced a crisis like COVID-19. The pandemic is impacting

-Through partnerships with the Swiss Philanthropy Foundation, the Japan Center for International Exchange, China Population Welfare Foundation (CPWF), individuals and corporations in select European countries, the UK, Canada, Japan, and China may be able to make tax-deductible donations through our partners in these areas.
+Through arrangements with the Transnational Giving Europe Network, Charities Aid Foundation, with the China Population Welfare Foundation, and the Japan Center for International Exchange, individuals and corporations in select European countries, the UK, China and Japan may also be able to make tax-deductible donations through our partners in these areas.
 See our FAQs for more information on potential tax-exemption.

-For corporate and foundation giving, please contact COVID19Fund@unfoundation.org.
+For questions about corporate and foundation giving, please contact COVID19Fund@who.foundation

 We are grateful to supporters of the COVID-19 Solidarity Response Fund, whose contributions, in many forms, are greatly helping the World Health Organization’s lifesaving work to fight COVID-19.
 View supporters.

 Allocations from the COVID-19 Solidarity Response Fund are decided by

 WHO in line with its Strategic Preparedness and Response Plan, and

 to date include the African Union/African CDC, the Big 6 Youth Organizations,